 My history with Antwerp dates back to quite some years ago when I went there as a master student facilitated by the renowned EU study exchange program Erasmus.
 It was only for a few months but it turned out to be an amazing and unforgettable journey and life changing experience.
-Although Belgium is so close I noticed how completely different it from the northern neighbor, the Netherlands.
-They like to dress sharp and stylish and take much more time take to enjoy a decent lunch; just to mention a few.
+Although Belgium is so close I noticed how completely different it is from the northern neighbour, the Netherlands.
+They like to dress sharp and stylish and take much more time take to enjoy a decent lunch, to mention a few distinctive features.
 I remember how astonished I was to find out they even served beer in the restaurant of the university campus.
 I hardly doubt if that would be still the case nowadays.
-The Belgians and especially the Flemish, are not always fond of the Dutch because they find hem often too loud in public sphere and arrogant.
+The Belgians and especially the Flemish are not always fond of the Dutch because they find hem often too loud in public sphere and arrogant.
 This especially goes for the Dutchmen living up north of the rivers.
 Being a “Southy’ myself I can understand these emotions to a certain extend.
 Having said that I had absolutely no problems to be accepted by my fellow-students.
-I got a lot of friends and relatives coming over the weekend and I always enjoyed playing city guide for them.
+I got a lot of friends and relatives coming over the weekend and I always enjoyed playing personal city guide for them.

 The main sights have not changed since then.
 Being a regular train traveller I would usually not advice to include a central station in the sightseeing list; most of the times these are exactly the places you want to leave as soon as possible upon arrival.
 At least I have that idea always when I arrive on Brussels’s central station, which seems to be in a permanent renovation stage, not to mention its Gare du Nord.
 But for Antwerp Central Station we should make an exception.
 For good reasons it has been rated as one of the five most beautiful train stations in the world.
 When you will enter the magnificent main hall you feel like you are in a gothic cathedral and that the catholic mass is going to start any minute.
 Antwerp is proud of its rich history but is always progressing and looking forward, so also this neo-gothic landmark has also been adapted to modern times with advanced multi-level platforms and smooth escalators.